 Adequate Constructi 2.4 % Nil 100% R6 000 20 Not Achieved; The COVID 19 The target has 1.
-Advert Senior

-provision on of 2.7 progres progress 000,00 75% of work regulations prevented been moved to 2.Specificatio Manager

-and roads s of of work done on 11.9 km construction works from SDBIP 2020/21. n Planning

-maintenan work done on construction at being performed until the The service 3.Appointment &

-ce of basic done on 11.9 km Mjojeli -Jabavu regulations allowed providers are letter Enginee

-infrastructu 11.9 constructio gravel access works to resume. back on site and 4.3 monthly

-re Services kms n at road (including Contractors returned to the target will be progress ing

-by end construc Mjojeli- 11km of clearing site during the first week achieved in reports services

-June 2020 tion at Jabavu completed, 11km of June 2020.
+Advert Senior provision on of 2.4 progres progress 000,00 75% of work regulations prevented been moved to 2.Specificatio Manager and roads s of of work , done on 11.9 km construction works from SDBIP 2020/21. n Planning maintenan work done on construction at being performed until the The service 3.Appointment & ce of basic done on 11.9 km Mjojeli -Jabavu regulations allowed providers are letter infrastructu 11.9 constructio gravel access works to resume. back on site and 4.
+3 monthly Enginee re Services kms n at road (including Contractors returned to the target will be progress ing by end construc Mjojeli- 11km of clearing site during the first week achieved in reports services June 2020 tion at Jabavu completed, 11km of June 2020.
 The project quarter 1.
-5. Site

-Mjojeli - gravel of roadbed site had to be vacated minutes

-Jabavu access completed) 11km due to the COVID 19 Practical

-Access Road road (cumulativ of wearing gravel coarse completed pandemic.
-The directors of the contractor have completion 6.
-Close out

-Road e) , and outstanding been under guarantine in report

-e) of work being hospital for sometime Tepon

-Headwalls. due to COVID 19

-Concrete work complications.

-and ooniphoution of

-handover11.9km

-of clearing

-complete, 11.9km

-of roadbed

-complete, 11.9km

-of wearing gravel

-coarse completed

-, and outstanding

-of work being

-Headwalls,

-Concrete work
+5. Site Mjojeli - gravel of roadbed site had to be vacated minutes Jabavu access completed) 11km due to the COVID 19 Practical Access road of wearing gravel pandemic.
+The directors completion 6.
+Close out Road (cumulativ coarse completed of the contractor have been under guarantine in report e) of work being hospital for sometime report Headwalls. due to COVID 19 Concrete work complications. and complicatione. handover11.9km of clearing complete, 11.9km of roadbed complete, 11.9km of wearing gravel coarse completed , and outstanding of work being Headwalls, Concrete work